Sidsplay/Sqlproject/README.md

 - README.md: This file, providing an overview of the project.

 ## Queries
-- 1.Retrieve all books published after the year 2000.
+- Retrieve all books published after the year 2000.
-- 2. Find the total number of available copies for each book.
+- Find the total number of available copies for each book.
-- 3. List all authors who were born before 1970.
+- List all authors who were born before 1970.
-- 4. Identify members who joined the library in the last month.
+- Identify members who joined the library in the last month.

 ## Contributing
 Feel free to contribute to this project.
 If you have any improvements or suggestions, submit a pull request.